Skoll Foundation

-The Skoll Foundation is an American private foundation based in Palo Alto, California.
+The Skoll Foundation is an American private foundation based in Washington D.C. as of 2026, having relocated from Palo Alto, California.
 The foundation makes grants and investments intended to reduce global poverty.
 It was founded by Jeffrey Skoll in 1999.

-The total assets of the foundation (including its affiliated funds) amount to $1.127 billion as of 2018.
-The combined entities made grants totaling about $71 million in 2018 (and disbursements of $56 million), based on unaudited numbers reported by the foundation.
-According to the most recent audited financial statements, the non-grant expenses for the foundation totaled around $17 million in 2018.
+The Skoll Foundation's total assets (including its affiliated funds) exceed $2 billion as of 2025.
+The combined entities made grant disbursements totaling about $106 million in 2025, based on unaudited numbers reported by the foundation.
+According to Skoll's most recent audited financial statements (2024), the non-grant expenses for the foundation totaled around $32 million in 2025.

 History

 Skoll set up the foundation in 1999 to fund social entrepreneurship through awards, grants and educational programs at Oxford and Harvard Universities.
 Skoll, the first president of eBay, created the Skoll Foundation after setting up the eBay Foundation.

 In 2001, Skoll hired Sally Osberg, formerly the founding executive director of the Children's Discovery Museum of San Jose.
 Osberg was the foundation's first employee, president and CEO.
 Osberg claims that she led the organization through its startup, implementation and renewal phases.
 Osberg and her colleagues set up platforms to connect civil society members with private and public sector leaders.
 These platforms included partnerships with Sundance Festival and Oxford's Saïd Business School.

 In 2003, Skoll established the private Skoll Foundation.
 The two entities, which have distinct governing bodies but share staff and offices, together operate the foundation's grantmaking and other programs.

-In April 2017, Osberg announced plans to step down from the role of CEO.
+In 2017, Osberg announced plans to step down from the role of CEO.
 In 2018, Richard Fahey assumed the role of interim president after 14 years of executive leadership at the foundation.
 In February 2019, Donald Gips was appointed as the foundation's CEO.
 Formerly, Gips served as the U.S. Ambassador to the Republic of South Africa.
 In March 2021, the foundation hired Marla Blow as its president and chief operating officer.
 She had formerly served as the senior vice president for social impact in North America for the Mastercard Center for Inclusive Growth.
+She was promoted to CEO as of June 1, 2025.